The LIGANN Traverse: Lost Tribe Lakes, Iruqois, Mt. George, Apache Peak, Navajo Peak, Niwot Ridge (Indian Peaks Wilderness, Colorado)

 I was stuck under that rock for about 30 minutes.
 I kept wondering how far you really had to be from a lightning strike for it to dissipate enough to not kill you instantly.
 Hopefully, I was outside that range.
 The storm seemed to be moving north-->south and it just kept looking worse and worse ahead of me (I was looking north).

-The lightning wasn't really my biggest concern.
-Lightning tends to decrease in occurrence/severity by the end of the summer and into fall and I was more worried about with this storm was 1) getting chilled from drop in temperature and 2) the possibility of it depositing of sheet of ice over my talus highway.
+The lightning wasn't really my biggest concern; lightning tends to decrease in occurrence/severity by the end of the summer and into fall.
+Most of the thunder I heard seemed to be rumbling cloud-cloud strikes.
+I was more worried about 1) getting chilled from the ~20 degree F drop in temperature and 2) the possibility of the storm depositing of sheet of ice over my talus highway.

 The "troublesome tower" on Mt.
 George was tricky but once you found the route it wasn't technically very complicated.
 I actually thought that Navajo peak was much more difficult.
 Most of this was because I was coming from Apache which isn't the standard route.
 I had to climb the Class 4 "West Chimney" route.
 This shouldn't be confused with the chimney variation of the standard Airplane Gully route on the south face of Navajo.
 There are good descriptions of this one on page 118 of Derek Wolfe's book and page 60 of Gerry Roach's book.